urbit/docs/tutorials/hoon/arms-and-cores.md

 Again, being able to read Nock is not essential to understanding Hoon.

-Let's take a quick look at how cores can be combined to build up larger structures.
+Let's take a quick look at how cores can be combined with `=>` to build up larger structures.

 ```hoon
 =>